Arrest made in connection to triple homicide at a Georgia shooting range - KTVZ

 It’s unclear whether Muse had an attorney as of Friday.
 He is at the Coweta County Jail, authorities said.

-The victims were the range owner, Tommy Hawk, his wife Evelyn and their 17-year-old grandson, Luke, according to officials.
+The victims were the range owner, Tommy Hawk, his wife Evelyn — both 75 — and their 17-year-old grandson, Luke, according to officials.
 They were all shot inside the family business, authorities said.

 The bodies were discovered by Coweta County Coroner Richard Hawk, son of the couple and father to Luke, according to the police.